maialenz/CookBook/README.md

 This website is a virtual cookbook to save and keep track of personal recipes and allow other users to share with others their own culinary creations, family traditions, etc.

-The website will be responsive and accessible on all devices, but it's optimized to be seen on a small/medium screens, as the user will want to have the device close to them to be able to cook along with it.
-The website will be visually pleasant, focusing on the posibility to update the data available to the user.
+The website will be responsive and accessible on all devices, but it's optimized to be seen on medium screens, as the user will want to have the device close to them to be able to cook along with it.
+The website will be visually simple but pleasant, focusing on the posibility to update the data available to the user.
 It will be aimed for those people who want to store and share their own cooking creations with others.

 ---